-Iceland - The Land of Fire & Ice.
-A Photo Essay
+Iceland - The Land Of Fire & Ice

 Iceland had been always on my Bucket list of places to visit.
 But the thought of preparing for the trip had always been daunting.
 My partner and I finally decided to visit Iceland in December 2019.
 After spending ten days driving 2500kms around the country, I can honestly say there is no other destination as beautiful, charming, hostile, and diverse as Iceland.

 To up the adventure quotient, we ditched the plan of taking standard tours and decided to do a self driven road trip.
 The entire island is connected by one single road- popularly called the Ring Road.

 There's a popular saying in Iceland

 If You Don’t Like the Weather in Iceland, Just Wait Five Minutes.

 During this trip, we witnessed a complete range of weather.
 One minute the sun is shining and the ocean mist is hitting the face and minutes later, it's cold and grey.